lcagney/MSDS-Practicum-2/README.md

 ## Files Included
 - Jupyter Notebooks
   - BB100_DataExplorationProcessing: This notebook has the initial data load, exploration, and cleaning process.
 It exports a file out in the end to be used for the final model.
-  - BB100_Model: The LightGBM output.
+  - BB100_Model: The LightGBM output along with exploration of the results.
 - Data Files
   - BB100_fulldata.csv : raw dataset downloaded and combined from data.world
   - final_dataset.csv : Cleaned and prepped dataset for the model